napari/docs/docs/plugins/advanced_topics/widget_communication.md

     return GLOBAL_STATE[viewer]
 ```

-To store state between sessions, you can enhance the `get_global_state` to load state from drive or database.
+To store state between sessions, you can enhance the `get_global_state` to load state from persistent storage, such as a drive or database.
 To get a location for storing the state, you can use the `get_settings().config_path` to have a path per napari installation.
 Or you can use [`appdirs.user_config_dir`](https://pypi.org/project/appdirs/)